kayky-cas/rex-cell/README.md

 # Rex Cell
-Rex Cell is a command line csv reader, that can calculate expressions.
+Rex Cell is a command line csv reader made in rust, that can calculate expressions.

 ### Objectives
 * [ ] Read the csv file input